-Mayo Clinic Children's Center includes more than 100 pediatric and adolescent physicians specializing in more than 40 areas who provide care ranging from routine checkups to complex surgical procedures.
+Mayo Clinic Children's Center includes more than 200 pediatric and adolescent medical providers specializing in more than 40 areas who provide care ranging from routine checkups to complex surgical procedures.
 Annually, Mayo Clinic treats more than 50,000 children and adolescents, including some 5,000 hospital patients.
 Mayo Clinic pediatric and adolescent surgeons perform more than 8,000 procedures annually.

 Mayo Clinic's campus in Rochester, Minnesota, has two areas that treat infectious diseases.
 The Division of Infectious Diseases was established in the 1950s and consists of more than 20 consultants, 10 fellows, eight registered nurses and seven paramedical staff.